 There must be a better way.
-How to accomplish an efficacious treatment and while maintaining the least disruptive course of action is the fundamental idea upon which Laser Spine Institute was conceived and developed.
-With substantial effort and financial expenditure, the physicians at Laser Spine Institute have developed innovative, highly successful minimally invasive endoscopic procedures for the treatment of many spinal conditions.
+Accomplishing an effective treatment while maintaining the least disruptive course of action is the fundamental idea upon which Laser Spine Institute was conceived and developed.
+The physicians at Laser Spine Institute have perfected innovative, highly successful, minimally invasive procedures for the treatment of many spinal conditions.
 When conservative non-invasive treatment has failed, more invasive treatments are required.
 In the past, “more invasive” meant traditional open spinal surgery, often spinal fusion.
-“More invasive” no longer must means traditional open spinal surgery.
+“More invasive” no longer must mean traditional open spinal surgery.
 It now may mean minimally invasive spine surgery.

 The minimally invasive alternative

 With the development of microelectronics, a camera can be the size of a dot on paper and have resolution better than the human eye.
-This technology is being applied in medicine, specifically, minimally invasive surgery.
+This technology is being applied in medicine, specifically in minimally invasive surgery.
 Laser Spine Institute is in the forefront of these advances.
-Over the past two decades, advances in the surgical use of endoscopic technology have allowed many patients with chronic neck or back pain to avoid traditional open back surgery.
-At Laser Spine Institute, endoscopic procedures involve the use of small tubes and microscopic video equipment, allowing the surgeon to access the degenerating disc without making large incisions.
-Once disrupted normal structure need not be destroyed anymore to gain access and visibility of structures needing repair.
-Only a small portion of bone, disc, or other tissue is removed, eliminating the need for stabilizing hardware.
+Over the past two decades, advances in the surgical use of minimally invasive technology have allowed many patients with chronic neck or back pain to avoid traditional open back surgery.
+At Laser Spine Institute, our procedures involve the use of small tubes and microscopic video equipment, allowing the surgeon to access the spine without making large incisions.
+Normal structures no longer need to be destroyed to gain access and visibility of structures needing repair.
+Only a small portion of bone, disc or other tissue is removed, eliminating the need for stabilizing hardware.
 Not everyone is a candidate for minimally invasive procedures, but those who are enjoy the following benefits:

 - Treatment on an outpatient basis

 - A small (less than 1 inch) incision

 - No muscle cutting or tearing